drduh/macOS-Security-and-Privacy-Guide/README.md

 On first boot, hold `Command` `Option` `P` `R` keys to [clear NVRAM](https://support.apple.com/en-us/HT204063).

-Wait for the loud, obnoxious gong and keep holding the keys while the Mac reboots once.

 When macOS first starts, you'll be greeted by **Setup Assistant**.

 When creating your account, use a [strong password](http://www.explainxkcd.com/wiki/index.php/936:_Password_Strength) without a hint.

-If you enter your real name at the account setup process, be aware that your [computer's name and local hostname](https://support.apple.com/kb/PH18720) will be comprised of that name (e.g., *John Appleseed's MacBook*) and thus appear in local networks and preference files.
+If you enter your real name at the account setup process, be aware that your [computer's name and local hostname](https://support.apple.com/kb/PH18720) will be comprised of that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.
 You can change them both in **System Preferences > Sharing** or with the following commands:

 	$ sudo scutil --set ComputerName your_computer_name

 	$ sudo scutil --set LocalHostName your_hostname

 ## Admin and standard user accounts